a2stuff/a2d/desktop/README.md

 then (in a convoluted way) loads in the second $200 bytes of the system file at $2000 and invokes that.

+This code then loads the rest of the file as a sequence of segments, moving them to the appropriate destination in aux/banked/main memory.

 ### GUI Library "A2D"

 `a2d.s`